Theodore Saloutos: Early life

 Saloutos was born in Milwaukee, Wisconsin on August 3, 1910.
 His parents were immigrants from Greece.

-Education

 Saloutos was awarded a BA in 1933 from Milwaukee State Teacher’s College.
 He took a Ph.D. in history from the University of Wisconsin.

-Employment
+Career

 Early in his career Saloutos taught at Oberlin College.

 In 1945 he gained a post as lecturer in the Department of History at the University of California, Los Angeles, becoming a full professor in 1955.
 He stayed there until his retirement.

 Between 1965 and 1966 he was president of the Agriculture History Society.
 In 1973 he was elected president of the Immigration History Society.